 Choosing shorter deliveries and avoiding restaurants that typically have long waits can make a huge difference.
 Becoming more efficient at getting in and out of restaurants makes a difference.
 The faster you can deliver, the more you can earn.

-An important thing to remember as an independent contractor is that you are doing this as a business.
+As an independent contractor, you are doing this as a business.
 Your contract says that you are contracting with Uber Eats as a business, not as an employee.
-You pay taxes as a business.
+Taxes on your earnings for Uber Eats are small business taxes.
 You're on your own for your costs of doing business.

 Your profit is what you earned.
 It's what's left over after your expenses that matters.

-If you drive your car to deliver, you have an expense.
-Obviously there's the fuel costs, but vehicle expenses go a lot further than that.
+If you drive your car to deliver, there's a pretty significant expense.
+Expenses vary by types of vehicle, but they go far beyond just the cost of fuel.
 Every mile you drive brings you closer to replacing tires, timing belts, and all sorts of other vehicle maintenance.
 Each mile you drive means your car is worth a few cents less.

 You will pay those costs eventually.
 If you deliver a lot, you'll wear your car out.
 You must take all of that into account when asking what you are earning.